 Work with them to come to a compromise about the amount, but make sure they specifically agree to delete the account from your credit report.

 If they change the status to ‘paid’, it will still affect your credit score.

 Make Account Control Technology send you the terms of the agreement in writing.
 Once you receive them, make your first payment on the debt and wait 30 days for the account to be deleted.

-If Account Control Technology still appears on your credit report after 30 days, reach out and remind them of the agreement.
+If tehy still appear on your credit report after 30 days, reach out and remind them of the agreement.

 It’s possible that they forgot, but it’s good to remind them that you are aware and monitoring the account.